panthomakos/sham/README.markdown

 ## Getting Started

-Create a sham file for any of your models or classes.
+Create a configuration file for any of your models or classes.

     # sham/user.rb
     Sham.config(User) do |c|